What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts

 Document worn edges and exposed base metal systematically

-Silverplate often reveals itself at rims, handle edges, high points, and wear zones, but those clues only help when the appraiser can see both the damage and where it sits on the piece.
+Silverplate often reveals itself at rims, handle edges, high points, and wear zones.
+Those clues help only when the appraiser can see location and severity.

 Photograph tray rims, foot edges, handle corners, spout tips, lid finials, and raised pattern areas where wear may expose copper-tone, nickel-tone, or other base metal beneath the silver layer.